 As the first half of 2018 is over, the city of Los Angeles proved to be the best in yet another category.
 According to a report from Environment America Research & Policy Center, Los Angeles took the title of ‘Best City for Solar’, passing up neighbors in San Diego for the number 1 spot.
-“In a city full of stars, it’s the biggest of them all –the sun– that is powering our homes, schools, stores, and studios with clean, renewable energy,” said Michelle Kinman, a Clean Energy Advocate with Environment California Research & Policy Center.
+“In a city full of stars, it’s the biggest of them all --the sun-- that is powering our homes, schools, stores, and studios with clean, renewable energy,” said Michelle Kinman, a Clean Energy Advocate with Environment California Research & Policy Center.
 This was made possible by unveiling one of the largest rooftop solar projects in the city of Los Angeles.
 The new solar project is gaining interest because of the 2.2-megawatt array of solar panels being placed on the roof of the Los Angeles Convention Center.
 This installation was the largest solar panel system on any public convention center on the entire West Coast.
 The city of L.A. alone has a whopping 350 megawatts of installed solar panels, which provides approximately 82,500 homes with energy savings and a decreased carbon footprint.

 Want to know the best part?